Neniflight/Neniflight/README.md

   <summary>🗒️ <ins>Experience</ins></summary>
   <br>

-  Currently, I am the VP Projects of ACM where I manage projects for AI, Design, and Software Engineering.
-I have managed over 300+ students and helped them learn skills to excel in the industry.
-This quarter, my coursework involves Data Visualization with D3, Probabilistic Modeling, Machine Learning, and Statistics.
+  Currently, I am a Data Science & Analytics Intern @ Skechers.

   My past experience includes:
+- VP Projects of ACM managing 30+ projects for AI, Design, and Software Engineering.
 - Data Science Mentee working with Deloitte to solve a drug use problem: [Slideshow](https://docs.google.com/presentation/d/1g5-QjywmVWw5SFk_CMmucitgdponL5y60jOHJCd4aS8/edit?usp=sharing)
 - Researcher at Scripps Institute of Oceanography for using NLP for climate action documents
 - Data Science Intern at Hey Social Good working on making the sustainability assessments more efficient